CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/constellation.md

         ```

 ???+ Abstract "mods.astralsorcery.constellation.signatureItems()"
     - `#!groovy ArrayList<IIngredient>`.
 Sets the signature items of the Constellation.
-(Default `null`).

         ```groovy
         addItem(IIngredient)
         ```

     - `#!groovy boolean`.
 Sets if the default signature items of the Constellation will be removed before adding new ones.
+(Default `false`).

         ```groovy
         stripItems()
         ```

     - `#!groovy IConstellation`.
 Sets the Constellation being modified.
 Requires not null.
-(Default `null`).

         ```groovy
         constellation(IConstellation)